| java.lang.Object | |||

 When this method is invoked, the chain of parent components is

-set up with KeyboardAction
+set up with KeyboardAction event listeners.

-to the listener list.
+Adds a VetoableChangeListener to the listener list.

 The listener is registered for all properties.

-listener | the VetoableChangeListener to be added
+| listener | the VetoableChangeListenerto be added |

-'s "visible rect rectangle" - the
+Returns the Component's "visible rect rectangle" - the

 intersection of the visible rectangles for this component